webgpu/webgpufundamentals/webgpu/lessons/webgpu-matrix-stacks.md

 simple but we need some way to change the color a little so we can tell cubes apart.
 So, let's update the fragment to take a color via our uniform buffer and we'll multiply the vertex colors by this uniform color.
-That will let us slightly change the vertex colors.
+That will let us slightly change the vertex colors for each cube.

 ```wgsl
 struct Uniforms {